 Your little dude (or dudette) needs a safe home in which to explore and feel comfortable.
-Explore colors, tubes, accessories, and add-ons to make their habitat unique!
+Explore colors, tubes, accessories, and add-ons to create a unique habitat with plenty of places to tunnel, hide and burrow.
+Use different Crittertrail® tubes to connect two or more habitats and create endless configurations.
 Pick bedding they can burrow in, and make sure to choose the right-sized water bottle like a 6-ounce chew proof water bottle.

 2. Put their habitat in the right place